Wicked Winter Renaissance Faire: History

-Wicked Faire was an event organizaed and put on my Widdershins, LLC DBA Wicked Events.
+Wicked Faire was an event organized by Widdershins, LLC DBA Wicked Events by Jeff Mach.
 The first Wicked Faire was held in February 2006 at the New Jersey Convention and Expo Center.

 In 2013, the Wicked Winter Renaissance Faire was the largest indoor Renaissance Faire in the world.

 The 2016 edition of the Wicked Winter Renaissance Faire was announced to be the last one, founder Jeff Mach explaining that the Faire reached maturity and that the event had lost its novelty spark.

 In 2017, Jeff Mach launched the Glimmerdark festival in Princeton, which was presented as the successor of the Wicked Winter Renaissance Faire.
 Jeff Mach said the Glimmerdark festival retained the best elements of the Wicked Winter Renaissance Faire.

 Tammy Shipps, president of Silver Phoenix, purchased the intellectual rights of the Wicked Winter Renaissance Faire on 13 March 2018 and renamed JME from Jeff Mach Events to Just Magical Events.
 Wicked Faire 2018 was funded by a buyout from Turtle Hill Events.

-What Happened to the Founder

-In 2018, Jeff Mach fell victim of the Me Too movement when allegations of sexual harassment were posted on social media and gathered on an anonymous Blogspot blog called Owl Eye View.
-Four persons revealed those facts on record to the Daily Beast, and others did it directly on social media.
-Allegations included one person said she was forced by Jeff Mach to take sleeping medication, consent violations, offering of sexual favors, and BDSM practices that may or may not have been consented to.